HexHive PhD, MSc, BSc projects

 • Hyper-Cube is only compatible with hypervisors that support a x86 32-bit OS.

-In this project, we aim to to achieve three specific goals.
+In this project, we aim to achieve three specific goals.

-We are building a new blackbox virtual device fuzzer.
+We are building an extensive blackbox virtual device fuzzer based on Hyper-Cube.
 A candidate is required to have experience with programming in C, compiling with Clang, programming profiling (e.g., FlameGraph), and algorithm optimization.
 It is preferable but not necessary to have experience with fuzzing, the development of operating systems and virtual devices, ARM, Hyper-V, VMWare Esxi, and macOS.

 Recommended readings: